-functional lighting for railway areas

-lighting under bridges

-lighting of a road section under bridge intended for drivers of motorized vehicles underpass lighting lighting of a footway or a cycleway section under road intended for pedestrians and pedal cyclists decorative lighting lighting that is purely ornamental and installed for aesthetic effect.
+functional lighting for railway platforms (open parts and covered parts) and railway yardsareas lighting under bridges lighting of a road section under bridge intended for drivers of motorized vehicles underpass lighting lighting of a footway or a cycleway section under road intended for pedestrians and pedal cyclists lighting that is purely ornamental and installed for aesthetic effect.
 Decorative lighting shall not include functional lighting.